-The Code of Meeting Practice allows members of the public to address Council on most items on the Business Paper.
+The Code of Meeting Practice allows members of the public to address Council on most non-confidential items on the Business Paper.
 Three (3) minutes is allowed for each address to Council.

 If you wish to address Council, please:

 - Advise the Council Administrative Officer prior to 12 Noon;

 - Fill in the form on this page; and

 - Wait until called by the Chairperson.